ryanfordSLAC/DosimeterManager/README.md

 ```
 #### Connectivity

-The app runs locally and does not require connection to CloudKit, or the Web.
+* The app runs locally and does not require connection to CloudKit, or the Web.
 Sessions are initiated on the device, and the local file is e-mailed to the RP supervisor who combines the files into a master file.

+#### Maintenance

+* Periodic review of the Apple Developer console is necessary to verify the devices are registered correctly.
+Prior to loading the app to a staff member's personal device, they should change their device name to something easily identifiable (e.g., RyanFord's iPhone).
+This way, devices can be de-registered from the console by the administrator if necessary for security reasons.